soulmachine/react-starter-kits/README.md

 ]
 ```

-Now build the project again and run `npm run start` you'll find that the the browser opens <http://localhost:8080> automatically.
+Now run `npm run start` you'll find that it will launch a browser to open <http://localhost:8080> automatically.

-    rm -rf build
     npm run start

 ## 2.3 Hot Module Replacement

 [Hot Module Replacement](https://github.com/webpack/docs/wiki/hot-module-replacement-with-webpack) (HMR) exchanges, adds, or removes modules while an application is running **without a page reload**.

-You have [two ways](http://webpack.github.io/docs/webpack-dev-server.html#hot-module-replacement) to enable Hot Module Replacement with the webpack-dev-server.
+There are [two ways](http://webpack.github.io/docs/webpack-dev-server.html#hot-module-replacement) to enable Hot Module Replacement with the webpack-dev-server.

 1. Specify `--hot` and `--inline` in the command line